 (iv) Kew Pattern Barometer.
 Fortin's Barometer is no longer used in the meteorological observatories.
 Now Kew Pattern Barometer is used.
 Its construction is almost similar to that of Fortin's Barometer except that the reservoir of mercury is made of steel and there is no screw under it.
 Thus, there is no need to bring the ivory pointer in contact with mercury.
+The scale is suitably adjusted to compenset to for the depression of the mercury level in the reserver.
 This barometer is easy to operate and it gives the pressure reading quickly.
 There is also an arrangement by which it always remains vertical.

 Unit of measurement of atmospheric pressure.
 Atmosphere has weight.
 Therefore, the atmospheric pressure is measured in the units of force.
-The unit of force used for measuring atmospheric pressure is the millibar.
-The average value of the atmospheric pressure on the surface of the earth at sea-level is equivalent to 760 mm. or 29.925 inches at latitude 45°N, and temperature 0°C. The force exerted by 760 mm. high mercury column is equal to 1,013,231 dynes per square centimetre.
+The unit used for measuring atmospheric pressure is the millibar.
+The average value of the atmospheric pressure on the surface of the earth at sea-level is equivalent to 760 mm. or 29.925 inches of mercury at latitude 45°N, and temperature 0°C. The force exerted by 760 mm. high mercury column is equal to 1,013,231 dynes per square centimetre.

-Now a bar is equal to 1,000,000 dynes and a millibar is equal to 1,000 dynes i.e. one thousandth part of a bar.
+A bar is equal to 1,000,000 dynes $cm^2$ and a millibar is equal to 1,000 dynes $cm^2$ i.e. one thousandth part of a bar.